 When you face misdemeanor or felony crime charges in Arizona, you need an attorney who has extensive experience in criminal defense.
-Many people believe that, in order to be charged as an accessory to a crime, they must be present at the time of its commission.
+Many believe that, to be charged as an accessory to a crime, they must be present at the time of its commission.
 This is simply not true.
-You can be charged as an accessory before the fact or an accessory after the fact depending on when you helped the principal offender.
+You can be charged as an accessory before the fact or an accessory after the fact.
+This depends on when you helped the principal offender.
 Ybarra Maldonado Law Group stand ready to offer only the best Phoenix criminal defense attorneys.

 Our criminal defense attorneys establish each attorney client relationship on the basis of trust.
 Any sensitive or confidential information that you share with us always remains private.
 Our law firm strives for excellence in all areas of practice, including criminal defense, Phoenix personal injury, and immigration.
 Our accident attorneys in Phoenix are highly skilled at defending the rights of our clients and doing everything in our power to secure a recovery on their behalf.
 To schedule a consultation with us, please call 602-910-4040 today, or fill out our online intake form.